rsksmart/devportal/README.md

 The main navigation of the website is created based on the root directories in the `/docs` folder.
 Each directory has its own sidebar for easy navigation.

 > Root directories name must contain only a character that is a letter, a number, a dash, or an underscore.
-If it doesn't, the directory is ignored and won't apear in main navigation.
+If it doesn't, the directory is ignored and won't appear in main navigation.

 In this case, the main navigation of the website would have two sections: "Guide" and "Tutorial".